 Contents

-1. An introduction to the volume: Exploring transnationalism from intersectional feminist and queer perspectives, Rashi Jain (Montgomery College, USA), Julian Chen (Curtin University, Australia), Ethan Trinh (Atlanta Global Studies Centre, USA)
+An introduction to the Volume, Rashi Jain (Montgomery College, USA), Julian Chen (Curtin University, Australia), Ethan Trinh (Atlanta Global Studies Centre, USA)

-2. From EFL to ESL: Self-Study of a "Native" English Speaking Teacher's Translingual-Transnational Identity-as-Pedagogy, Jared Michael Kubokawa (Michigan State University, USA)
+2. From EFL to ESL: A Self-Study-Autoethnography of a "Native" English Speaking Teacher's Translingual-Transnational Identity-as-Pedagogy, Jared Michael Kubokawa (Michigan State University, USA)

-11. A conclusion to the volume: Implications for transnational language teaching and teacher education, Rashi Jain (Montgomery College, USA), Julian Chen (Curtin University, Australia), Ethan Trinh (Atlanta Global Studies Centre, USA)
+The Conclusion to the Volume, Rashi Jain (Montgomery College, USA), Julian Chen (Curtin University, Australia), Ethan Trinh (Atlanta Global Studies Centre, USA)

 最近チェックした商品